MicrosoftDocs/cloud-adoption-framework/docs/strategy/monitoring-strategy.md

 * How the business will leverage logs and metrics.
 Azure Monitor brings a significant volume of log and time-series data to the performance and health side of monitoring, similar to what security operations experiences.
 Logs and metrics are two major data components of Azure Monitor’s architecture.
 The reasons why this is important:

-   1. Since you can build large-scale complex cloud services, your problem management costs are reduced to analyze, correlate and determine causes of problems in one place reducing the need to access resources directly, thereby improving security.
+   1. Since you can build large-scale complex cloud services, your problem management costs are reduced to analyze, correlate, and determine causes of problems in one place reducing the need to access resources directly, thereby improving security.

    2. Similar to a SIEM, Azure Monitor is consolidating machine data directly from on-premises assets as well as Azure resources (including activity logs, tenant and subscription data, and any log data from a REST client), and provides a simple query language to provide data analysis far beyond what was possible before.